VessWilliam/Mad_GraphQL_v2/README.md

+# MAD_GraphQL_v2

+# 💡 Notes
-Familiarize with GraphQl Structure.
-Using Apollo lib to query "Fake Data" JSON schema act like Database.
+     Familiarize With GraphQl Structure.
+     Using Apollo lib To Query "Fake Data"
-🐻🐻🐻
+     JSON Schema Act Like Database.